Origin of power laws and their spatial fractal structure for city-size distributions: A model of central places and power law

-For qualitative reproduction of the empirical facts, we propose an economic model that incorporates the aforementioned ideas of central place theory.
-Our model is constructed using standard model components from the spatial economics literature \cite{Fujita-Krugman-Mori-1999, Tabuchi-Thisse-2011}.
+The US city system exhibits both the CPL and CPH, suggesting industrial diversity as the key underlying factor.
+For qualitative reproduction of the empirical facts, we propose an economic model incorporating central place theory.
+We construct it using standard model components from the spatial economics literature \cite{Fujita-Krugman-Mori-1999, Tabuchi-Thisse-2011}.
+See SI for details of the mathematical model and simulations.

 There are $R$ viable locations for cities and $I$ industries whose sets are denoted by $\bm R$ and $\bm I$, respectively.
 There are footloose agents that maximize their payoff by choosing the location they reside in and their work industry.
 Let $h_{ir}$ be the number of agents who live in location $r$ and are employed in industry $i$.
-A stationary state of the model, or a \emph{spatial equilibrium}, is a $R \times I$-dimensional distribution $\bm h = \{\bm h_i\}_{i\in\bm I} = \{h_{ir}\}_{r\in\bm R,i\in \bm I}$ under which each agent maximizes their payoff.
+A stationary state of the model, or a \emph{spatial equilibrium}, is an $R \times I$-dimensional distribution $\bm h = \{\bm h_i\}_{i\in\bm I} = \{h_{ir}\}_{i\in \bm I, r\in\bm R}$ under which each agent maximizes their payoff.
 Let a \emph{city} be a location $r$ for which $h_{ir} > 0$ for some $i$.
 The set of cities corresponds to $\bm U$ in our empirical analysis.
 The size of city $r$ under a distribution $\bm h$ is $\sum_{i\in\bm I} h_{ir}$.